logo accreditation for

 Per hour

-Children's SW - Support & Safeguarding Team - Wiltshire
+Children's SSW - Assessment & Review Team - Leicestershire

 Your key responsibilities will include:

-A recognized Social Work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
+A recognized social work qualification (e.g., BA/MA in Social Work).
 Registration with Social Work England.
-Experience working within children's social services, particularly in safeguarding.
-Strong communication and interpersonal skills, with the ability to build rapport with children and families.
-Excellent organizational skills and the ability to manage a varied caseload effectively.
+Experience in children's social work, particularly in assessment and review processes.
+Strong communication and interpersonal skills, with the ability to engage effectively with children and families.
+Knowledge of relevant legislation, policies, and best practices in children's social care.

 Read less